inTestiGator/pytest-santa/CONTRIBUTING.md

 ### Code style

-All of the code in the repository is written in Python and must conform to [Pylint](https://github.com/PyCQA/pylint), [Flake8](https://github.com/PyCQA/flake8), and [Black](https://github.com/ambv/black) so that all code is in a specific form.
+All of the code in the repository is written in Python and must conform to [Pylint](https://github.com/PyCQA/pylint), [Flake8](https://github.com/PyCQA/flake8), and [Black](https://github.com/ambv/black) so that all code is in a specific format.

 ### Testing